 Where can I go for more information?

-Your line manager is available to discuss any aspects of the return to campus.
+Your line manager is available to discuss any aspects of operational changes.

 Additionally, our Employee Experience Sharepoint Site, ‘How we work, manage and connect’ continues to be a one-stop-shop with top tips and formal guidance.
 Including a handy A-Z of resources, you will find information and policies to assist our staff community and line managers as we prepare for the fuller return to campus.